-- Make sure that you are familiar with what happens, and what skills you need to show, in each part of the test. - Practise speaking English as much as possible in groups and in pairs, both inside and outside the classroom. - ✓ Listen carefully to the instructions and questions during the test and respond appropriately. - ✓ Speak clearly so that both the interlocutor and assessor can hear you. - Use all the opportunities you're given in the test to speak, and extend your responses whenever possible. - ✓ Ask for clarification of instructions or a question if you're not sure. - \checkmark Be prepared to initiate discussion as well as responding to what your partner says. - ✓ Make full use of the time so that the examiner who is listening hears plenty of your English. - ✓ Listen to your partner when it is their turn to speak.
+- Make sure that you are familiar with what happens, and what skills you need to show, in each part of the test. - Practise speaking English as much as possible in groups and in pairs, both inside and outside the classroom. - ✓ Listen carefully to the instructions and questions during the test and respond appropriately. - ✓ Speak clearly so that both the interlocutor and assessor can hear you. - Use all the opportunities you are given to speak in the test, and extend your responses whenever possible. - ✓ Ask for clarification of instructions or a question if you're not sure. - ✓ Initiate discussion as well as responding to what your partner says. - ✓ Make full use of the time so that the examiner who is listening hears plenty of your English. - ✓ Listen to your partner when it is their turn to speak.

-- × Don't prepare long answers in advance, or learn and practise speeches. - × Don't try to dominate your partner or interrupt them abruptly during the Speaking test. - × Don't leave long or frequent pauses. - Don't worry if you are being interrupted by the examiner.
+- × Don't prepare long answers in advance, or learn and practise speeches. - × Don't dominate your partner or interrupt them abruptly during the Speaking test. - × Don't leave long or frequent pauses. - Don't worry if you are interrupted by the examiner.
 This shows that you have spoken enough.
 The tests have to keep to the time limit for administrative reasons.